Universal Translation Services

 Tone: It is tonal and has four tones.

 Navajo is challenging because it is sort of both fusional and agglutinative.
-Suffixes and prefixes replace prepositions which is the element of agglutination.
+Suffixes and prefixes replace prepositions, which is the element of agglutination.
 It has no loan words.
-It is a verb-centered language for North America.
-There is no direct translation of most advective and nouns into English.
+It is a verb-centered language in North America.
+There is no direct translation of most adjectives and nouns into English.
 Navajo has no published dictionary yet but if anyone wants to learn it, there are many online resources and teachers available for them.

 Korean